-C.1.20 Are special majorities differ ing from those stipula ted in law required for any type of decision? [ ] Yes [ \( \) ] No If yes, describe the differen nces.
-C.1.21 Are there any specific requi rements, other than t hose established for directors, to be appointed chairman of the board? [] Yes [ \( \dagger \) No C.1.22 Do the Articles of Association on or Regulations of th ne Board establish an age limit for directors? [ ] Yes [ \( \) ] No C.1.23 C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office or other stricter requirements in addition to those provided by law for independent directors, other than as stipulated in law? [] Yes [ \( \dagger \) No C.1.24 directors at board meetings director may hold, and whe s, how they are to be dether any limitation has ne Board establish specific rules for the delegation of votes to other delegated and, in particular, the maximum number of proxies that a s been established regarding the categories to which proxies may be es, include a brief description.
-Both the Articles a duly authorise Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings through The proxy must be made in advance, in writing, specially for each Board meeting, in favour of another Director.
-The represented Director may issue specific voting g instructions for any or all of the items on the agenda.
-Non-executive directors may only grant proxies to other non-executive directors.
-No limit is established on the number of proxies any one Director may hold, nor is there any constraint on the categories to which proxies may be granted.
-C.1.25 - ' of Directors during the year, indicating, if appropriate, how many times made with specific instructions will be considered attendances.
-Number of bo oard meetings 13 Number of board meetings held without the chairman 0 representation of any executive director:
+C.1.20 Are special majorities differing from those stipulated in law required for any type of decision?

+[] Yes

+[\(\)] No

+If yes, describe the differences.

+C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board?

+[] Yes

+[٧] No

+C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors?

+[] Yes

+[\(\)] No

+C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office or other stricter requirements in addition to those provided by law for independent directors, other than as stipulated in law?

+[] Yes

+[\(\)] No

+C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
+If yes, include a brief description.

+Both the Articles a duly authorise of Association (Article 24) and the Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings through d proxy.

+The proxy must be made in advance, in writing, specially for each Board meeting, in favour of another Director.

+The represented Director may issue specific voting instructions for any or all of the items on the agenda.

+Non-executive d Non-executive directors may only grant proxies to other non-executive directors.

+C.1.25 State the number of meetings held by the Board of Directors during the year, indicating, if appropriate, how many times the Board has met without the Chairman.
+Proxies made with specific instructions will be considered attendances.